 OCF's opinions about HPV and oral cancer

-***Further research is being conducted into the relationship of HPV with many other cancer types, and with oral cancers in particular.
-Historically, at least 25% of those diagnosed with oral cancer are non-smokers.
+***Continuing research, particularly after the breakthrough paper on HPV16 and oropharyngeal cancers By Dr. Mara Gillison et. al. at Johns Hopkins is being conducted into the relationship of HPV with many other cancer types, and with oral cancers in particular.
+Speaking historically, at least 25% of those diagnosed with oral cancer have been non-smokers.
 From papers dating several decades ago, many organizations, the foundation included, have stated that the other 75% of those diagnosed have used tobacco in some form during their lifetimes.
 Many years of tobacco use, manifested itself in the later decades of life (with an average occurrence time of about 60 years of age) as oral cancers.
 Historically this information has been true.
 As smoking was the number one causative agent in oral cancers for so long, and the relationship of HPV had not yet be definitively established, it was generally felt that we could easily define the high risk population.
-But today the research into the relationship of HPV16 and oral malignancies gives us clues as to the origin of cancer in those diagnosed individuals who did not smoke, and were moderate alcohol consumers.
+But today the research into the relationship of HPV16 and oral malignancies gives us insights into the origin of cancer in those diagnosed individuals who did not smoke, and were moderate alcohol consumers.
 Along with American's changing behaviors both in tobacco use and sexual practices, all of this is is changing these numbers and ratios dramatically.

 While the foundation speaks in public service messages about "oral cancers" for simplicity during public dialog, our cancers of interest are distinctly divided into two separate diseases based on anatomical site and etiology.
 Oral cancers are actually cancer in the front (anterior) portion of the oral cavity.
 Oropharyngeal cancers are those located in the posterior portion of the mouth and pharynx, and usually include the tonsils the tonsillar pillars and crypts, the base of the tongue, and the back of the oropharynx itself.